What is the meaning of exception management?

 Several powerful reasons can explain why Error handling has become necessary to a contemporary organization:

-- Minimizes Mistakes: Error handling reduces mistakes because it gives attention to the variations of ordinary patterns and intervenes before the mistakes cause customers or any operations.
-This anticipatory step helps to avoid miscellaneous inconveniences turning into big challenges.
+• Minimizes Mistakes: Error handling reduces mistakes because it gives attention to the variations of ordinary patterns and intervenes before the mistakes cause customers or any operations.
+This anticipatory step helps to avoid miscellaneous inconveniences from turning into big challenges.

-- Allows Day-to-Day Attention: Instead of being tied up in conventional monitoring, the senior managers can concentrate on longer term initiatives but can be relied on to be warned about problems that need to be intervened into by the Issue tracking system.
+• Allows Day-to-Day Attention: Instead of being tied up in conventional monitoring, the senior managers can concentrate on longer-term initiatives, but can be relied on to be warned about problems that need to be intervened in by the Issue tracking system.

-- Avoids Bottlenecks and Saves Time: Automated exception analysis will allow you to avoid manual review of each transaction or process, time needed is reduced significantly and any bottlenecks are removed.
+• Avoids Bottlenecks and Saves Time: Automated exception analysis will allow you to avoid manual review of each transaction or process, the time needed is reduced significantly, and any bottlenecks are removed.

 Exception Management Software and Tools

-Advanced Error handling systems are based on complex computer programs that avail instant monitoring, automated notifications, and end-to-end reports.
+Advanced error-handling systems are based on complex computer programs that provide instant monitoring, automated notifications, and end-to-end reports.

 ServiceNow offers an enterprise version of exception management through its IT service management.
-The system identifies automatically vulnerabilities in security or system set down and performance abnormality issues, hence responding accordingly.
+The system identifies automatically vulnerabilities in security or system setup and performance abnormality issues, hence responding accordingly.

 Plaky offers simplified project and Issue tracking functionality and features that fit the teams who require real-time exception monitoring without having to undergo complex configuration.
 Through its dashboard, exceptions are clear on the platform regarding workflow and projects.